paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-049-military-selective-service.md

 ### Statutory Notes

+#### Repeal and Reenactment of Section
+Pub.
+L. 119–60, div.
+A, title V, § 535(a), (c), Dec.
+18, 2025, 139 Stat.
+871, 872, provided that, effective one year after Dec.
+18, 2025, this section is repealed and a new section 3802 is enacted to read as follows: § 3802.
+Automatic Registration

+(a)(1) Except as otherwise provided in this chapter, every male citizen of the United States, and every other male person residing in the United States, between the ages of eighteen and twenty-six, shall be automatically registered under this Act by the Director of the Selective Service System.

+(2) This section shall not apply to any alien lawfully admitted to the United States as a nonimmigrant under [section 1101(a)(15) of title 8](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1101/a/15&num=0&edition=prelim) for so long as such alien continues to maintain a lawful nonimmigrant status in the United States.

+(b) Regulations prescribed pursuant to this section (a) may require—

+(1) a person subject to registration under this section to provide, to the Director, information (including date of birth, address, social security account number, phone number, and email address) regarding such person;

+(2) a Federal entity to provide, to the Director, information described in paragraph (1) that the Director determines necessary to identify or register a person subject to registration under this section; and

+(3) the Director to provide, to a person registered under this section, written notification that—

+(A) such person has been so registered; and

+(B) if such person is not required to be so registered, the procedure by which such person may correct such registration.

 #### References in Text
 This chapter, referred to in subsec. (a), was in the original “this title”, meaning title I of act June 24, 1948, ch.
 625, 62 Stat.
 604, which is classified principally to this chapter.
 For complete classification of title I to the Code, see Tables.